Wellness Wednesday: Say Yes To Yogurt

 Probiotics

-One of the biggest benefits yogurt can offer is probiotics.
+One of the biggest benefits yogurts can offer is probiotics.
 Probiotics are live bacteria that can help improve digestive health.
 Probiotics act as "reinforcements," increasing the number of good bacteria in your gut biome and leave little space for pathogenic strains of bacteria to survive.
 Not all yogurts have probiotics; the pasteurization process can kill off the beneficial bacteria that are inside the starter culture.
 Some yogurt makers add in probiotics after the yogurt has been pasteurized.
 When shopping for yogurt, check the labels to see if your yogurt of choice has probiotics in them.

 Filling